 The pull to Berlin has many facets that contribute to its growing popularity.
 From great institutions like Google and Tesla attracting first-class universal talent to the trendy lifestyle and liberal arts scene making it a millennial favourite.
-As of today, Berlin is now the most populated city in the EU totaling 3.76 million residents.
+In 2019, Berlin was recorded as the most populated city in the EU, totalling 3.76 million residents.

 Berlin is not only Germany's capital for government but also for education and art, making it an increasingly desired location for a favourable rental demographic.
 Almost 70% of the population is below 35 years of age and there’s been a steady movement towards smaller, centrally-located dwellings in line with shrinking household sizes.

-It is expected that with the current steady growth in workforce - which is greater than both London and Paris - 20,000 additional housing units will be needed each year until 2030, according to Knight Frank.
+It is expected that with the current steady growth in workforce - which is greater than both London and Paris - 20,000 additional housing units will be needed each year until 2030.
 Only 16,956 apartments were completed in 2018 resulting in an under-supply of at least 87,000 units.

 2. Investment Security